Valley of the Fallen: Franco's tomb (1975–2019)

 After the dictator's death, the interim Government led by Prince Juan Carlos and Prime Minister Carlos Arias Navarro designated the site in 1975 as his burial place.
-According to his family, Franco did not want to be buried in the Valley, but in the city of Madrid.
-Nonetheless, the family agreed to the interim Government's request to bury him in the Valley, and has stood by the decision.
+Franco's family, when asked if they had any opinion on where he should be buried, said they had none.
+According to a friend and colleague of Arias, the decision to bury Franco in the Valley was not made by Franco or his family, but probably by the king.
+The family agreed to the interim Government's request to bury him in the Valley, and has stood by the decision.

 Before his death, nobody had expected that Franco would be buried in the Valley.
 Moreover, the grave had to be excavated and prepared within two days, forcing last minute changes in the plumbing system of the Basilica.
 Unlike the fallen of the Civil War who were laid to rest in tombs behind the chapels on the sides of the basilica, Franco was buried behind the main altar, in the central nave.
 His grave is marked by a tombstone engraved with just his given name and first surname, on the choir side of the main high altar (between the altar and the apse of the Church; behind the altar, from the perspective of a person standing at the main door).
 Franco is the only person interred in the Valley who did not die in the Civil War.
-The argument given by the defenders of his tomb is that in the Catholic Church the developer of a church can be buried in the church that he has promoted.
-Therefore, Franco would be in the Valley as the promoter of the basilica's construction.
+The argument given by the defenders of his tomb is that in the Catholic Church the developer of a church can be buried in the church that he has promoted, therefore Franco would be in the Valley as the promoter of the basilica's construction.